-Year Ended
+, Year Ended

 December 31,

-2016 2015 2014
+2016 2016 2015 20

-(in US\$'000)
+( in US\$'000 ))

 Continuing operations:

 Current tax

 -HK (note (i)) 520 150 131

 -PRC (note (ii)) 458 415 62

 Deferred income tax-PRC (note (ii)) 3,353 1,040 1,150

 Income tax expense 4,331 1,605 1,343

 - (i) The Company, a subsidiary incorporated in the British Virgin Islands and its Hong Kong subsidiaries are subject to Hong Kong profits tax which has been provided for at the rate of 16.5% on the estimated assessable profits less estimated available tax losses, in each entity, for the years ended December 31, 2016, 2015 and 2014. - (ii) Taxation in the PRC has been provided for at the applicable rate on the estimated assessable profits less estimated available tax losses in each entity.
 Under the PRC Enterprise Income Tax Law (the "EIT Law"), the standard enterprise income tax rate is 25%.
 In addition, the EIT Law provides for, among others, a preferential tax rate of 15% for companies which qualifies as High and New Technology Enterprises.
 Hutchison MediPharma Limited qualifies as a High and New Technology Enterprise.
 Pursuant to the EIT law, a 10% withholding tax is levied on dividends declared by PRC companies to their foreign investors.
 A lower withholding tax rate of 5% is applicable under the China-HK Tax Arrangement (Note) if direct foreign investors with at least 25% equity interest in the PRC companies are incorporated in Hong Kong, and meet the conditions or requirements pursuant to the relevant PRC tax regulations regarding beneficial ownership.
 Since the equity holders of the major subsidiaries and equity investees of the Company are Hong Kong incorporated companies and meet the aforesaid conditions or requirements, the Company has used 5% to provide for deferred tax liabilities on retained earnings which are anticipated to be distributed.
-As of December 31, 2016 and 2015, the amounts accrued in deferred tax liabilities relating to withholding tax on dividends were determined on the basis that 100% of the distributable reserves of the major subsidiaries and equity investees of the major subsidiaries and equity investees of the major subsidiaries and equity investees of the major subsidiaries relating to withholding tax on dividends were determined on the basis that 100% of the distributable reserves of the major subsidiaries and equity investees operating in the PRC will be distributed as divi
+As of December 31, 2016 and 2015, the amounts accrued in deferred tax liabilities relating to withholding tax on dividends were determined on the basis that 100% of the distributable reserves of the major subsidiaries and equity investees operating in the PRC will be distributed as dividends.